ArnoldWan/Option-Price-Calculator/README.md

 --------------------------------------------------------

-CMD Commands to run start the applications:
+CMD Commands to run start the applications

 First navigate to the project folder in CMD, then run: